jowharshamshiri/tg-hcl-lsp/README.md

 # Terragrunt HCL Language Server

-Language Server Protocol (LSP) server for Terragrunt HCL files.
-It provides features for Terragrunt configuration files in Visual Studio Code.
+Language Server Protocol (LSP) server for Terragrunt HCL files providing convenience features for Terragrunt configuration files in Visual Studio Code.
 Install it from vscode [marketplace](https://marketplace.visualstudio.com/items?itemName=BahramJoharshamshiri.hcl-lsp&ssr=false#review-details) or search "Terragrunt Language Server" in vscode extensions panel.

+This extension is under active development and new features are being added regularly.
+Please report any issues or feature requests in the [GitHub repository](https://github.com/jowharshamshiri/tg-hcl-lsp/issues). 🚀🚀🚀

 ## Features

 ### Terragrunt.hcl Dependency Tree

-- Visualize the dependency tree of Terragrunt configuration files
+Visualize the dependency tree of Terragrunt configuration files 🚀
 ![Dependency Tree](images/dependency-tree.png)
+Right-click in the editor and select "Show Terragrunt Dependency Tree" to view the dependency tree of the workspace.

 ### Syntax Highlighting and Validation

 - Real-time error detection and diagnostics as you type
 - Incremental document parsing for better performance
+- Syntax highlighting for Terragrunt configuration files
+- Document links for easy navigation

 ### IntelliSense

 - Context-aware code completions
 - Trigger completions automatically after typing '.', '=', or space
-- Hover information for detailed documentation and type information
+- Hover information for detailed documentation and type information with examples
-- Locals and variables completions
+- Locals and variables completions 🚀
-- Dependency completions from terraform outputs
+- Output variables completions based on terraform state 🚀

 ### Document Management